 (1) Authoring training is not required, but it is extremely helpful.
 (Contact our ROAD Services group for information!)

-(2) Vocabulary templates are awesome.
-They allow you to modularize and parameterize rules for re-use, hide potentially complex logic from business users, all while enabling them to author rules using the specific language that is meaningful to them.
+(2) Vocabulary is awesome!
+It offers a way to create Business Language Rule templates.
+Vocabulary allows you to modularize and parameterize rules for reuse, hide potentially complex logic from business users, all while enabling them to author rules using the specific language that is meaningful to them.